 Kickred Dog Shirt

-The Kickred Dog Shirt is a great option where you can equip your dog with it and not have to worry about it during the day.
+The Kickred Dog Shirt (Amazon link) is a great option where you can equip your dog with it and not have to worry about it during the day.

 Using shirts like these means that you will only have to make sure to keep up with sunscreen on your Doodles’ nose and ears, but a shirt such as this will take care of its’ belly during the entire day.